 Pavlov, Ivan Petrovich (1849–1936)

-Russian physiologist best known for his work on the conditioned reflex.
+Ivan Pavlov was a Russian physiologist best known for his work on the conditioned reflex.

 Regularly, over long periods, Pavlov rang a bell just before feeding dogs,